jakemcc/jakemccrary.com/source/_posts/2020-05-04-how-to-be-alerted-when-a-long-running-process-finishes.markdown

 It doesn't happen to me anymore because now my computer tells me when any long running process finishes.
 This might sound annoying but it is great.
-I no longer feel guilty for dropping into Slack and can immediately get back to the task at hand as soon the process finishes.
+I no longer feel guilty[^1] for dropping into Slack and can immediately get back to the task at hand as soon the process finishes.

+[^1]: I still feel a little guilty as doing so will break any momentum/flow I had going on, but that flow was already broken by the slowness of the command.

 I've done this by enhancing on my setup for showing the [runtime of the previous command in my prompt](/blog/2020/04/21/using-bash-preexec-for-monitoring-the-runtime-of-your-last-command/).
 You don't have to read that article for the rest of this one to make sense, but you should because it shows you how to add a very useful feature to your prompt.